OGS-Digital-Service/Procurement-Applications/README.md

 Nectai - I'll mark updates specifically for you and let you know by email as well.

 # COMET
-Files in the COMMON folder may help get setu up and project specific items can be committed to the master folders in this directory.
+Files in the COMMON folder may help get set up and project specific items can be committed to the master folders in this directory.

 # Filed Reqs
-Files in the COMMON folder may help get setu up and project specific items can be committed to the master folders in this directory.
+Files in the COMMON folder may help get set up and project specific items can be committed to the master folders in this directory.